How workplace changes have made the difference

-Over the years, my mental health gradually improved to the extent that I felt that I could take myself off my medication, but unfortunately this didn’t work for me.
+Over the years, my mental health gradually improved to the extent that I felt I could take myself off my medication, but unfortunately, this didn’t work for me.
 Suddenly my symptoms returned, and I fell to pieces at work.
-But this time I was much better treated.
+But this time, I was much better treated.

-I received several free sessions of counselling; I was treated with kindness and respect by my managers; if I needed to escape from the office, I was allowed to go and wander round the park.
+I received several free sessions of counselling, and I was treated with kindness and respect by my managers.
+If I needed to escape from the office, I was allowed to go and wander around the park.
 When my mother died during this period (a terrible shock), my managers allowed me to take a generous amount of compassionate leave.
 When I had another serious meltdown at work, a manager came along with me to A&E and waited with me until I was seen.

 Since then, my depression has gradually eased, helped by the medication I’d previously abandoned.
-However my anxiety has for some reason increased.
-This makes work more difficult but I continue to receive strong support from managers and colleagues.
-As an example I’ve been offered a series of workplace adjustments.
-For example, I don’t have to attend particularly stressful meetings but I can make my contribution by working on the preparations for them.
+However, my anxiety has, for some reason, increased.
+This makes work more difficult, but I continue to receive strong support from managers and colleagues.
+As an example, I’ve been offered a series of workplace adjustments.
+For instance, I don’t have to attend particularly stressful meetings, but I can make my contribution by working on the preparations for them.

-It has helped me contribute effectively to our team’s work, while allowing me to avoid situations which would make my anxiety worse.
+It has helped me contribute effectively to our team’s work while allowing me to avoid situations that would make my anxiety worse.

 Why have attitudes to mental health at work changed over the years?
 Why am I treated so much better now than I was previously?
 Partially, it’s down to human kindness.

-There’s also been some remarkable campaigning by the mental health charities, including Time to Change (to which my employer has signed up).
+There’s also been some remarkable campaigning by the mental health charities.
 Talking about mental health needn’t be as challenging as we might think.
 Managers sometimes worry about using the wrong language, but there is plenty of good advice available.
 And as Time to Change says, you don’t have to be an expert to talk about mental health.
 A good listener with a genuine interest in people can quickly become a successful manager of a colleague experiencing a mental health problem.

-Mind’s Workplace Wellbeing Index the benchmark of best policy and practice in workplace mental health.
-Find out more and sign up today at mind.org.uk/index
+Mind’s Workplace Wellbeing Index is the benchmark of best policy and practice in workplace mental health.
+Find out more and sign up today at mind.org.uk/index.